LordMilan/House-Price-Prediction/README.md

 HOW TO RUN (Without docker):

 Step 1:
- Install these dependencies: sklearn, panda, numpy, gradio, matplotlib
+ Install these dependencies using PIP: sklearn, pandas, numpy, gradio, matplotlib